How Much Does Installing a New Radiator Cost?

 - Can heat large rooms well.

-- Oil radiators can offer a high level of energy efficiency.
+- High level of energy efficiency.

 - Surface of radiators fuelled by oil can become particularly hot.